-The CRBasic Editor is the full-featured program editor for the CR5000, CR9000, CR1000, and CR200 Series dataloggers.
+The CRBasic Editor is the full-featured program editor for the CR5000, CR9000, CR1000, CR800, CR3000, and CR200 Series dataloggers.
 Like Edlog, it requires that the user have more knowledge of datalogger program instructions than SCWIN.

-In addition to the above programming tools, the Transformer utility is offered in LoggerNet for those users of CR10X dataloggers who need to develop programs for the CR1000 dataloggers.
+In addition to the above programming tools, the Transformer utility is offered in LoggerNet for those users of CR10X or CR23X dataloggers who need to develop programs for the CR800, CR1000 or CR3000 dataloggers.